haimbar/betaMix/README.md

 If the N samples can be assumed to be indepndent, set the parameter ind to TRUE.
 If it is set to FALSE (the default), the null set follows a Beta((nu-1)/2, 1/2) distribution and nu (the effective sample size) is estimated from the data in the EM algorithm.

-The betaMix package depends on the 'Matrix' package, which is also loaded by the edgefinder package, to allow for efficient storage and computation of large co-occurrence matrices. # betaMix
+The betaMix package depends on the 'Matrix' package, which is also loaded by the edgefinder package, to allow for efficient storage and computation of large co-occurrence matrices.